Godsmith/trainfinity3/README.md

 ## TODO
+- different prices and production rate for different goods
 - train should mark the tile it wants to go to when it cannot find path
   - either when you select the train, or it can create a red line to the taget
 - cities consume only OTHER cities' mail